Billy Beer

-Billy Beer is a brand of beer first made in the United States in July 1977, by the Falls City Brewing Company.
+Billy Beer was a brand of beer first made in the United States in July 1977, by the Falls City Brewing Company.
 It was promoted by Billy Carter, whose older brother Jimmy was then the president of the United States.
 In October 1978, Falls City announced that it was closing after less than a year of Carter's promotion.
 The beer was produced by Cold Spring Brewing, West End Brewing, and Pearl Brewing Company.
-In 2018, Uptown Brewing Company and Billy Beer, Inc. entered into a partnership with Greene County, North Carolina to build a 10,000 sqft production facility at the North West Greene Industrial Park.

 Endorsement printed on beer cans

 Written on each can were these words of endorsement, which were followed by Billy Carter's signature:

 Brewed expressly for and with the personal approval of one of AMERICA's all-time Great Beer Drinkers—Billy Carter.

 I had this beer brewed up just for me.
 I think it's the best I ever tasted.
 And I've tasted a lot.
 I think you'll like it, too.

 Despite Carter's promotion of Billy Beer, "in private he drank Pabst".